-- The average cost of conventional funeral care in Canada (including casket and taxes, excluding burial or cremation costs) is currently $8000, while dignified and loving home funeral care, by comparison, costs very little.
+- The average cost of conventional funeral care in Canada (including casket and taxes, excluding burial or cremation costs) is currently $8000, while dignified and loving home deathcare, by comparison, costs very little.

 - In Ontario, a family member can make all arrangements and decisions surrounding the after-death care of their loved one.
 You can fill out and file necessary documents, and transport the deceased in any vehicle to a home, place of ceremony, crematory, or cemetery.

 - Traditional caskets/coffins are not required by law for burial.
-You may build your own casket, or purchase a cardboard cremation casket ($50 – $100) to use for burial.
+You may make or buy your own cloth shroud, build your own casket, or purchase a cardboard cremation casket ($125) to use for burial.
 These inexpensive caskets can be lovingly decorated by family and friends, providing a particularly meaningful tribute to the deceased, while being less harmful to the environment than metal or chemically-treated hardwood caskets.